 Other journalists, like Liz Jones, have lost marriages over writing about their partners, how do you get away with it?

 I think she set out to lose the marriages.
 I sat next to her on a Mumsnet panel and she was very odd.
 Someone asked: do you regret anything you write, and she said: I regret everything.
 Then she went straight out and wrote a Daily Mail column slagging off the whole thing.
 She’s very guarded, also compelling and a little terrifying.

-I’m blessed with a wife who really doesn’t care how she’s portrayed.
+I’m blessed where can i buy adderall with a wife who really doesn’t care how she’s portrayed.
 She can attest to the accuracy – if I ever misquote her, she lets me know.
 But I think it requires a certain amount of tact and judgment.